What is Manuka honey?

 What is known about Manuka Honey?

-Manuka Honey has been extensively studied by numerous research institutes and universities worldwide since the 1990s.
-In 2006, German scientists, led by Professor Thomas Henle (affiliated with the Technical University of Dresden), made a discovery that these exceptionally high levels of Methylglyoxal (MGO) in Manuka Honey are solely responsible for the high-quality, unique and natural bio-active operation.
-Professor Peter Molan, affiliated with the University of Waikato, has been researching the unique and special effect of Manuka Honey since 1985, together with the Waikato Honey Research Unit.
+Manuka Honey has been extensively studied worldwide since the 1990s.
+In 2006, German scientists, led by Professor Thomas Henle (affiliated with the Technical University of Dresden), made a discovery that these exceptionally high levels of Methylglyoxal (MGO) in Manuka Honey are solely responsible for the high-quality and natural bio-active operation.
+Professor Peter Molan, affiliated with the University of Waikato, has been researching the special effect of Manuka Honey since 1985, together with the Waikato Honey Research Unit.
 His pioneering work resulted in numerous scientific publications about the special effect of Manuka Honey; mainly focused on the medical field and applications, for which he has received a lot of recognition over the years.
-Professor Peter Molan already had strong suspicions about this unique effect, but he and his team were unable to identify it at the time.
+Professor Peter Molan already had strong suspicions about this effect, but he and his team were unable to identify it at the time.
 Professor Peter Molan has been working with Professor Thomas Henle for many years.
 Professor Peter Molan passed away in September 2015.
-There have been many scientific publications over the years about the unique properties of Manuka Honey.
+There have been many scientific publications over the years about the properties of Manuka Honey.

 DOES MANUKA HONEY HAVE A BIO ACTIVE EFFECT?